Vanderbijlpark: Architecture

-Vanderbijlpark has major influences on French, German, and Italian architecture, due to the settlement of foreigners during the late 1800s and early 1900s.
+Vanderbijlpark has major influences of Dutch, French, German, and Italian architecture, due to the settlement of foreigners during the late 1800s and early 1900s.
 From the early 1900s up until the late 1980s the local building industry was owned by a select group of wealthy developers represented by companies such as Visser Properties and the Visser family, Dias Family, and Storm Family to name a few.
-Construction and design companies thrived during these times, such as van der Merwe & Associates Engineering, DG Ladegard also Modern Homes Architects, founded by Gwendolyn Olive Firera and Leslie van Wyk (later named DOS).
-DOS was renamed Riscali in 2012 and is currently owned by Jean Marx and Charl Ubbink.
-Jean Marx and the Companies under the Marx & Legacies brand moved to the city of Johannesburg and were last known to operate from Parktown-North.
+Construction and design companies thrived during these times, such as van der Merwe & Associates Engineering, DG Ladegaard also Modern Homes Architects, founded by Gwendolyn Olive Ferreira and Leslie van Wyk in 1987 (later named DOS).
+DOS was renamed Go Homes again in 2012 and is currently owned by Jean Marx, the grandson of Gwen Ferreira.
+Jean Marx and the Companies owned by the Jean Marx & Asma Dukanda brands moved to the city of Johannesburg and were last known to operate from Parkwood & Saxonwold.

 The town center also consists of many old buildings also showcasing the beautiful homes built during the late 1800s and early 1900s, some have fallen into dramatic decay over the years.
 Continuous efforts are however undertaken by some individuals and companies to restore these classic homes to their former glory.

 SW5 Proper and Vaal riverfront properties remain some of the most extravagant and largest homes in the country to this day.
 The value of these properties has however dramatically declined since 2015 due to corruption in local government.

 The Post 2015 and post-pandemic buyers market was capitalized on by local wealth.
 The Architecture in Vanderbijlpark still remains some of the most beautiful in the country, and local wealth remains optimistic about the preservation thereof.

 Education

 There are over 60 primary and secondary schools within the Vaal Triangle area.
 Of these, 20 primary and 8 secondary schools are located in Vanderbijlpark.
-There are about 4 private schools in Vanderbijpark, Namely: El Shaddai School, Emmanuel Christian School, Vaal Primary School, Santa Maria Junior School and Watershed Christian School.
+There are about 5 private schools in Vanderbijpark, Namely: El Shaddai School, Emmanuel Christian School, Vaal Primary School, Santa Maria Junior School, Curro Vanderbiljpark and Watershed Christian School.